Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ## Overview

-This repo contains codes that replicate the workflow used by the Wesleyan Media Project to perform automatic speech recognition (ASR) on political ad videos.
+The scripts in this repository work to perform automatic speech recognition on political ad videos, producing a `.csv` file that contains the videos' text recognition results.

 ## Setup